 A Switchboard mounted electrical safety Switch will protect your whole home.
 A Power Outlet electrical safety switch provides protection to a limited area in your home, usually a single circuit.
 These must be installed by a qualified electrician

-FAQ On Electrical Safety Switches
+FAQs On Electrical Safety Switches

 Many people have a safety switch and think that one is enough.
 You should have a safety switch installed for each electrical circuit in your house.
 For instance, you’ll need a safety switch for your pool, air-conditioner, lights, power sockets and hot water system.